justin-mbca/drug-discovery-ai/README.md

-# Supported Biomedical Language Models

-All agents now use only biomedical-specific language models for summarization and knowledge extraction.
-General-purpose LLMs (Llama, Mistral, Phi3, etc.) and Ollama integration have been removed for simplicity and domain focus.

 ## Biomedical Models Used

 - **BioGPT**: Microsoft’s biomedical language model, trained on PubMed and biomedical text.
 Excellent for drug/life sciences tasks, and highly recommended for biomedical text generation, summarization, and question answering.